 3Play Media: 3Play Media is a comprehensive captioning and transcription service.
 Although it primarily caters to businesses and organizations, it also offers a free tool called "CaptionTube" for extracting YouTube subtitles.
 CaptionTube allows you to download subtitles in various formats while maintaining the original timing.

 These online tools provide convenient methods to extract YouTube subtitles for various purposes.
 Whether you need them for translation, research, or language learning, you can find the tool that suits your needs.

 Extracting YouTube subtitles has never been easier with the availability of online tools like YOU-TLDR, DownSub, Amara, and 3Play Media's CaptionTube.
 These tools empower users to access and use subtitles in multiple ways, from translation to research.
 Explore these tools and make the most out of YouTube's vast video content.

-- A Comprehensive Guide to Turkish to English Translation
+- YouTube Subtitles: A Comprehensive Guide on How to Add Them

 - From English to Hebrew: Bridging the Language Gap